seap-udea/MontuPython/README.md

 <p align="center"><img src="https://github.com/seap-udea/MontuPython/blob/main/montu/data/montu.png?raw=true" alt="Logo""/></p>

-`Montu Python` is a Python package intended to compute astronomical ephemeris in the ancient world, thousands of years before present.
+`MontuPython` is a Python package intended to compute astronomical ephemeris in the ancient world, thousands of years before present.
-It was initially designed to compute ephemeris for the ancient Egypt, but it can also be used to study astronomical phenomena in other sites of interest for cultural astronomical studies (archeoastronomy).
+It was initially designed to compute ephemeris for the ancient Egypt, but it can also be used to study astronomical phenomena in other sites of interest for cultural astronomy (archeoastronomy).

 ## Download and install